lynnfaraday/aresmush.com/tutorials/code/events.md

     end

 {% tip %}
 Event objects always pass database **ids**, not actual database objects to avoid race conditions.
-You can look up the character in the handler using  <code>Character[event.char_id]</code> .
+You can look up the character in the handler using  `Character[event.char_id]` .
 {% endtip %}

 ## Plugin Events